nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/action-how-to-index/how-to-hide-a-tab-a-link-or-a-button-for-a-group-or-a-user.md

 ---
-title: 'How to Hide a Tab, a Link or a Button for a Group or a User'
+title: 'HOWTO: Hide a Tab, a Link or a Button for a Group or a User - JSF UI'
 review:
     comment: ''
     date: '2015-12-01'